In awe of EPES…plus the May 2015 Update is here!

 The multi-disciplinary team of EPES health educators will be joined by inspiring guest instructors: Pastor Lisandro Orlov, Founder and coordinator (1986) HIV/AIDS Ecumenical Pastoral Buenos Aires, Argentina; Dr. Marisa Matamala, Latin American and Caribbean Women’s Health Network; former coordinator of the Pan American Health Organization´s Equity, Gender and Health reform program.

-This year’s special guest is Lisa Russell, Emmy award-winning documentary filmmaker and public health advocate.
+.
 After earning a Master’s degree in Public Health, Lisa turned to documentary film to fight for justice in health.
 Over more than 10 years, Lisa has produced films, campaigns and projects for United Nation agencies and activist groups.

 The course (conducted in Spanish) is designed for undergraduate and graduate public health students and professionals, medical and social science students, educators, community organizers, social workers, women’s studies students, church and global mission workers and activists for social justice and development.